 Whilst all power rests within the purview of The King he cannot possibly govern single-handed and so is supported by the Harts faction; a network of hierarchies through which the authority of The Pendragon Throne is delegated.
-Led by a Royal Council consisting of the five Dukes and The King’s four, most senior, ministers.
 The Harts serve The King in a wide range of capacities and are considered his most trusted and honoured subjects.

 Anyone within Albion – noble or peasant, human or beastkin, rich or poor – is free to become a member of the Harts faction but only a small proportion of the population actually chooses to do so.
-Whilst membership grants opportunities far beyond the reach of most Albiones (including travel to foreign lands, learning powerful magics, and maybe even meeting The King) it also confers a great measure of responsibility.
+Whilst membership grants opportunities far beyond the reach of most Albiones (including travel to foreign lands, learning powerful magics, and maybe having your name go down in history) it also confers a great measure of responsibility.
 When Albion is in direst need it is the Harts who stand at the forefront of any struggle; putting their lives on the line for the land, its people and their king.

 This being so, it takes a certain type of person to want to join the Harts.
 Most possess a good measure of either idealism or ambition that makes them accept the risks in the service of their country.
 Many believe strongly in duty, and often see honour in service to the Pendragon Throne.
 Your character will be one of these exceptional people.

 The Birth of the Harts

 Albion was not always as it is now, and in many ways it is ironic that a faction so steeped in ideas of tradition and duty was born out of rebellion.